microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 | project name, arcAgentVersion, osName, osVersion, osSku, lastStatusChange"
 ```

-- Running the same query in the portal should reslut in something like the following
+- Running the same query in the portal should result in something like the following

 - ![Screenshot of extra properties](./extra_properties.png)